mozilla/skywriter/docs/pluginguide/syntax.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Syntax highlighting
 ---

 ## Introduction ##

-Syntax highlighting in Bespin is designed from the ground up for flexibility and extensibility.
+Syntax highlighting in Skywriter is designed from the ground up for flexibility and extensibility.
 It's easy to design syntax highlighting engines for your favorite programming languages and share them with others.